© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Engine house at Ladywell lead mine, 850m north west of Shelve Farm is a scheduled monument protected by Historic England under reference 1018075.
 View the official record →

-Engine house at Ladywell lead mine is a scheduled ancient monument located in Shropshire, near Shelve Farm.
+The Engine house at Ladywell lead mine is a nineteenth-century industrial structure associated with the working of lead deposits in the Shropshire uplands.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018075.

 Engine house at Ladywell lead mine, 850m north west of Shelve Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018075.